Azure/Solution-Architecture-Questions/docs/technical-requirements.md

         * ISO
         * PCI
     * Questions:
-        * Do you have any compliance standards
+        * Do you have any compliance standards from the organization or industry?
-        * What is your data retention policy?
+        * How do you currently track compliance?
+Who is responsible for system compliance?